Candidates are required to have:

 - Candidates who are not native English speakers will be required to provide evidence for their English skills (such as by IELTS or similar tests that are approved by UKVI, or a degree completed in an English speaking country).

-Candidates should be available to take up study in the UK on 1st October 2017
+Candidates should be available to take up study in the UK between before March 2018.

 *Whilst open to International candidates, please note that this scholarship covers Home/EU/RUK Fee rate only.